 Board of Immigration Appeals (BIA)

-Our Houston Immigration Lawyer team assists those seeking assistance in the federal court appeals process.
+Our Houston Lawyer team assists those seeking assistance in the federal court appeals process.
 Contact us for more information.

 We defend clients in all stages of the deportation/ removal process, including hearings before the immigration judge, bond-hearing appeals to the Board of Immigration Appeals and of the U.S. Circuit Courts of Appeal.
 We regularly consult with individuals who may be deportable due to criminal convictions.